 Total side note: We are not even going to discuss my zucchini.
 I can’t, darlings.
 If it’s not aphids (battling those with a neem oil spray and some essential oils), it’s calcium deficiency (using a homemade spray), or hail.
 We had HAIL in July.
 In Virginia.
 If I get even 1 successful harvest out of my 2 (!!) plants, expect to see copious celebration on social media.
 Tips on growing this “easy” plant are also welcome.
 At this rate, I’m just growing peppers next year.
 I’m good at peppers and herbs.

 But let’s talk about why grilled fish is a must for summer grilling season.
 First of all, there are many types of fish that hold up incredibly well on the grill – salmon and mahi mahi are two of my personal favorites – and they also happen to be on the “best choices” list for my state according to the Seafood Watch lists.
 Second, grilled fish is incredibly flavorful and low in calories while high in good for you fats and omega-3s.
 It also makes a beautiful pairing for those lovely summer white wines. 😉

 We can’t forget about the shisito tartar sauce, because it really steals the show in this dish.
 For instance, my mother, who has always hated tartar sauce, really enjoyed this tartar sauce recipe.
 Unlike the sweetened thick sauces you find in jars at the store, homemade tartar sauce is less brazen, and compliments more than overpowers.
 I even used a little as a mock hollandaise sauce over scrambled eggs the next day and everyone loved it!

-- 3 whole shisito peppers, stems and seeds removed (about 15 g)
+- 3 g whole shisito peppers, about 15, stems and seeds removed

 - 1 tsp capers